inbarraz/greaseweazle/README.md

   360) and red otherwise.
 * **`--double-step`** for reading a 40-track disk in an 80-track drive.
-* **`--step-delay`**, and delay settings from `gw delays` are now preserved across `gw diag`'s internal resets instead of silently reverting to the firmware default partway through a session.
+* **`--step-delay`**, and delay settings from `gw delays` are now preserved across `gw-diag`'s internal resets instead of silently reverting to the firmware default partway through a session.

 Interactive keys: number keys jump to a track, `+` / `-` / arrow keys step a